 Searles Dry Lake near Trona, California is a nice example of non-marine evaporite deposit.
 Photo: Alisha Vargas

 The evaporites might be later folded by tectonic pressure.
-Because of the different plasticity of salt layers and clastic sediments like clays or sands, the salt is often reshaped into salt pillars, sometimes known as salt diapirs.
+Because of the different plasticity of salt layers and clastic sediments like clays or sands, the salt is often reshaped into salt pillars, sometimes known as salt diapirs or salt domes.
 These are often a great source of salt.
 Halite is highly resistant to radioactivity, and some nuclear waste programs even considered salt diapirs as a possible nuclear waste underground storage.
 Some evaporites were exposed to irregular precipitation and formed huge caves and interesting karst features in salt layers.
 The biggest salt karsts are in Iran and Israel.

 Big cubes of halite from Inowroclav, Poland.
 Size 15 x 26 cm, Ivo Halíček collection.
 Photo: Zbyněk Buřival

 Halite itself is very common worldwide, but prime specimens are less so.
 Excellent cubic specimens have been historically found in Salzburg, Austria, while blue crystals are found in Stassfurt, Germany.
 Huge crystals up to 1 m large occur in Merkers, Germany.
 Halite was mined in Wieliczka, Bochnia and Inowroclaw in Poland, as well as in Sicily and France.
 Bolivia is home to a massive salt flat, and underground halite deposits and commercial mines can be found in Michigan, Ohio, New York, Oklahoma, Kansas, Louisiana, and Texas.